Our MAPS Community

 Our Manistee community is rich with Chippewa Pride!
 From our families to the business community, the people of our community are engaged in the MAPS legacy of positivity, respect, and belonging that encourages our students to be productive citizens and help to collaboratively build the quality of a life well lived in the Manistee community.
 Below you will find a comprehensive list of the resources of our county, available to serve the needs of our student population, families, and community.

-The forum focused on the scope of the proposal for MAPS facilities future and and allowed for questions to be submitted and answered by a panel representing the District and project contractors.
-The answers to these questions are also provided in our FAQs.
-Please reach out to us with your questions and feedback.
+The forum focused on the scope of the proposal for MAPS facilities future and allowed for questions to be submitted and answered by a panel representing the District and project contractors.

 Our MAPS Campus offers a continuum of leading edge learning where students advance seamlessly through a Chippewa Journey of their own design.
 At the leading edge of connected learning, MAPS provides the advantage of Power Learning, one-to-one device program, to provide every student with the tools necessary to connect with their world and create their own pathway for success.